Cracking Toxic Relationship Vocabulary Changing Confusion To Clarity

 1. “You’re Too Sensitive”

 This phrase totally shows what gaslighting looks like.
 It really makes you think about how you feel.
-In a good relationship, it’s important for your feelings to be recognized and understood.
+In a good relationship, your feelings need to be recognised and understood.
 But in a toxic relationship, this phrase is usually thrown around to cut off conversations and make you think that your feelings are over the top or not justified.

-Next time you hear this, take a moment to consider if your feelings are really being understood.
+The next time you hear this, take a moment to consider whether your feelings are truly being understood.
 Good partners totally get your feelings, even if they don’t see eye to eye with you.
-If this keeps happening, it might be time to take a step back and think about the relationship.
+If this continues, it may be time to take a step back and reassess the relationship.

 2. “You Always…” or “You Never…”

 In toxic relationship vocabulary, using absolutes like “always” or “never” is a typical manipulation technique.
-These statements overstate circumstances and depict a one-sided relationship in which one party is always at blame.
+These statements overstate circumstances and depict a one-sided relationship in which one party is always at fault.

 For instance, “You always ignore me.”